EnigmaCurry/blog.rymcg.tech/content/tags/k3s/_index.md

 (v2)](https://fluxcd.io/) is a controller that runs on top of kubernetes, that will synchronize your git repositories containing all of your kubernetes manifests (YAML), and automatically apply changes to your cluster.
-With Flux, you can manage all of your infrastructure via pull request!
+With Flux, you can administer all of your kubernetes infrastructure via pull request!

-Self-hosted means running full-stack, open-source software, on top of commodity hardware or virtual machines.
+Self-hosted means running full-stack, open-source software, on top of commodity computer hardware or virtual machines.
 It doesn't mean you have to run on bare-metal hardware that you built from transistors and Verilog, connected to the dialup modem in the your basement, but it *does* mean that you should be able to do that if you want to!
 Kubernetes is an abstraction that makes the host platform irrelevant, giving you this freedom back.
 You can run the same workloads in K3s as you can in any other enterprise kubernetes host.
 K3s is easy to install, and runs just about anywhere, on bare-metal, on virtual machines, in docker, as well as several different CPU architectures.
 However, this blog will only focus on using the `amd64` architecture. **Sorry, Raspberry Pis are NOT tested to work** with these instructions.

 Literate means to use [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming).
 There are literal code blocks for you to copy and paste into your BASH terminal to reproduce all of the files and commands necessary for this setup.
-There is *no* additional git repository you need to clone or fork, what you see on this blog, is all you need.
+There is *no* additional git repository you need to clone or fork.
+The commands you see on this blog are all you need, in order to create your own self-hosted git repository, from scratch.
 This will all be explained in detail in [Part 1](/blog/k3s/k3s-01-setup/).

 {{< about_footer >}}